WSET® Level 2 - Online Wine Course - Award in Wines

 - It will be assumed that students have basic computer literacy, internet navigation skills and a good level of English.

 The registration and payment for this course must be made latest 12 working days prior to the start of the course.

-The exam will be held shortly after the last course day as indicated in the course description.
+The exam will be held in Munich shortly after the last course day as indicated in the course description.
 Should you wish to take your exam at any later time please contact us.